 Who Is the Competition for the Rotel CD11 Tribute Compact Disc Player?

-Another worthy competitor is the NAD C568 CD player retailing for $899.00.
+Another worthy competitor is the NAD C568 CD (buy at Amazon) (buy at Crutchfield) player retailing for $899.00.
 LIke the Rotel CD11, the NAD player has analog and digital out connections and also a 12V trigger used for other NAD devices.
 It also uses a Wolfson DAC, which once again raises the preference question.
 Note: many of today’s DAC chips are so good in terms of raw performance that you might not be able to hear a difference, in that they both accomplish their design mission quite nicely.
 We’ll let you decide.

-Lastly is the Cambridge Audio AXC 35.
+Lastly is the Cambridge Audio AXC 35 (buy at Crutchfield).
 Like all the rest, this is a CD player only thus no SACDs.
 It also features analog and digital outputs yet at a retail cost of $399.00, is the least expensive of the bunch.
 It uses a Wolfson WM8524 DAC chip for conversion of digital to analog.
 All three comparative models come with full-featured remote controls.

 For the most part, any of the brands in this category are offering a unit comparatively similar to the other competitors in the price class.
 They are all very similar in features and cost within $300.00 of each other.
 While I did not perform a direct comparison of each competitive model, it is a reasonable supposition the performance of any of them will be quite similar.
 A choice could be as simple as which brand the user prefers.